 Last August a homeless man was mistaken for someone else, arrested, and held in a mental hospital for more than two years.
 The Hawaii Innocence Project, a group advocating for the freedom of the wrongfully incarcerated, alleges Joshua Spriestersbach was arrested in 2017, after being mistaken for Thomas Castleberry, who had an arrest warrant for allegedly violating probation.

-If you or a loved one have suffered from a mistaken identity that led to misdiagnosis or negligent treatment by a medical provider, you need someone representing you with extensive experience in handling complex medical malpractice claims.
-The Honolulu medical malpractice attorneys at Kurzban, Kurzban, Tetzeli, and Pratt, Attorney at Law can help.
+If you or a loved one have suffered from mistaken identity which led to misdiagnosis or negligent treatment by a medical provider, you need someone representing you with extensive experience in handling complex medical malpractice claims.
+The Honolulu medical malpractice attorneys at Kurzban, Kurzban, Tetzeli, and Pratt, P.A. can help.

 Spriestersbach was mistaken for Thomas Castleberry, who had an outstanding arrest warrant for allegedly violating probation back in 2006.
 At the time, Castleberry had been charged with various crimes in three different states.
 The real Castleberry is currently incarcerated in Alaska and has been since 2015.